What is ISO 45001:2018 Occupational Health & Safety Management System (OHSMS)?

-BSI Cancelled BS OHSAS 18001 to adopt ISO 45001 as BS ISO 45001.
+BSI Canceled BS OHSAS 18001 to adopt ISO 45001 as BS ISO 45001.
 New Standard was published in March 2018 by the International Organization for Standardization.

-The International Organization for Standardization is an international standard-setting body composed of various national standards organizations representatives.
+The International Organization for Standardization is an international standard-setting body composed of various national standards organization representatives.

 - A source with the potential to cause injury and ill-health.

 - Damaged to proper, damage to the workplace environment, or a combination of these.